An outlandish IDEA – Am I reincarnated from the Holocaust?

 The Holocaust Tie in: The prison camps were brutally, brutally cold and the prisoners often did not even have coats or shoes.
 There was no internal heat and the walls were thin.
 Many froze to death in the bitter winters.

-5. I have long had a phobia of being infested, by lice, or mites or other unseen parasites.
+I have long had a phobia of being infested, by parasites.
 This phobia was heightened whenever I was in cold environments or in situations where there were crowds.
 It doesn’t bother me near as much now but when I was younger, it was this irrational feeling that nothing could ease, that I was “at risk” always of parasites of some kind.
 It was illogical.
 I even remember going to a dermatologist who examined me and said I was clear.
-I still didn’t believe it.
 I’m glad those days are behind me but when I look back, I don’t know what could explain that degree of paranoia about something that had no basis in current reality.

-The Holocaust Tie in: Lice was a pervasive problem in the camps and the remedy for that, whenever it was actually treated, was to dowse the prisoners in toxic pesticide powder.
+The Holocaust Tie in: Lice was a pervasive problem in the camps and the remedy for that, whenever it was actually treated, was to liberally dowse the prisoners in toxic pesticide powder which made them ill and/or killed them.
 Of course, as soon as they were returned to the camps, the infestation would reoccur because sanitation was so bad.
 Without knowing how I know, when I read about this something in me knew it.
 I knew that reality.

 The Holocaust Tie in: When I watched a video showing some of the body pits where they threw dead and dying prisoners, I can’t describe how I felt.
 The sensation of “find the clean air” came back to me and the dream of being in a pit of snakes.
+Not everyone thrown in the put was dead.
+Some were dying.
+I know that reality of feeling someone moving, grasping.
 As I considered my Grandmother and her possible lifetime in the camps, I had a new empathy for her hard personality and tough demeanor.

 I’m of a metaphysical bent so reincarnation is not a new concept to me.
 However, I had never considered the idea that I might be reincarnated by a holocaust victim.
 I don’t remember how I came across information on this but wow, it sure fit.
 All the most consistent, disturbing and unexplained symptoms I have experienced through my life, as detailed above, could have their basis in having been reincarnated from the holocaust.

 Can I prove I am reincarnated from holocaust?
-No. I don’t remember being there or my name or the location.
+Perhaps no one can but I lack the sort of information you see on tv.
+I can’t recall a particular camp.
+I don’t remember my name in that life or how I died.
 I don’t really need to prove it to anyone.
 I cannot explain these bizarre symptoms any other way so far, so why not consider I may have been there.
 Acting on that potential, I’ve been practicing Hoʻoponopono and also working to retrain my body, mind and emotions to remember that I am not there now.
 It’s ok to let it go.